ugoni/fuck/README.md

-# This website is a joke
+# This website is made for my friends